formlio/forml/docs/tutorials/titanic/pipeline.rst

 Custom Preprocessing Operators
 ------------------------------

-In addition to the ``Imputer`` operator we've created in scope of our :doc:`exploration
+In addition to the ``Imputer`` operator we have created in scope of our :doc:`exploration
 <exploration>`, let's improve our preprocessing with a couple more operators.
 We stick to the
 simple ``@wrap`` technique for implementing :ref:`actors <actor-decorated>` and :ref:`operators
 <operator-wrapped>` eventually.